 - Design of public transport and interchanges that enable people cycling to switch or combine transport modes easily.
 This includes the provision of adequate bike parking facilities at public transport stations (see Chapter 4.4); - Integration of cycling and public bike-sharing into multimodal journey planners and ticketing schemes; - Optimized access ways for cyclists at and around public transport stations; - Making public bike sharing accessible with the same card or account that is used for other public transport services; - Full integration of bike sharing into the public transport system, ideally treating it as a public transport mode.
 Some railway companies operate their own bike-sharing schemes (e.g. OV-Fiets with the Dutch NS; Blue-Bike with Belgian NMBS/SNCB; Call-a-Bike with Germany's DB).
 An important question is also the carriage of bicycles on public transport buses, trains, taxis, ferries, aeroplanes, etc. The extent to which it is possible or allowed to bring along a bicycle varies enormously between modes and regions, so that cyclists are faced with a confusing, complicated and unreliable patchwork.
-However, some general conclusions can be drawn regarding bicycle carriage (meaning full-size, assembled bicycles):

-- Many public transport operators allow the carriage of bicycles on trams and light rail during off-peak hours on workdays and on weekends; - On long-distance buses bicycle carriage is often possible in the cargo areas underneath: - On most train services, carriage of bicycles is possible, with the exception of many (international) high-speed trains; - Most airlines accept bicycle cargo for a fee and require the bicycle to be packed in some way, though rules and their application are far from consistent (turning handlebars sideways, removing pedals, putting bike in a bag or box, signing disclaimer forms etc.)

-The European Commission's website134 lists these 4 measures to facilitate multi-modality:

-- 1. The internalisation of external costs in all modes of transport, with a view to sending appropriate pricing signals to users, operators and investors.
+However, some general conclusions can be drawn regarding bicycle carriage (meaning full-size, assembled bicycles): - Many public transport operators allow the carriage of bicycles on trams and light rail during off-peak hours on workdays and on weekends; - On long-distance buses bicycle carriage is often possible in the cargo areas underneath; - On most train services, carriage of bicycles is possible, with the exception of many (international) high-speed trains; - Most airlines accept bicycle cargo for a fee and require the bicycle to be packed in some way, though rules and their application are far from consistent (turning handlebars sideways, removing pedals, putting bike in a bag or box, signing disclaimer forms etc.) The status quo of cycling in relevant EU policy The European Commission's website134 lists these 4 measures to facilitate multi-modality: - The internalisation of external costs in all modes of transport, with a view to sending appropriate pricing signals to users, operators and investors.
 The social and environmental costs of transport should be paid in line with the 'polluter pays' principle. - 2.
-More targeted investments in physical infrastructure, to create efficient and easy-to-use interchange points between the
+More targeted investments in physical infrastructure, to create efficient and easy-to-use interchange points between the different modal networks.

-- different modal networks. - 3.
-Better use of information (on traffic, capacities, availability of infrastructure, cargo and vehicle positioning). - 4.
+- 3. Better use of information (on traffic, capacities, availability of infrastructure, cargo and vehicle positioning). - 4.
 Financial support of multimodal/intermodal transport by the EU.

 A fifth area, passenger rights, is also relevant to multi-modal transport.
-For example, the Regulation on Rail Passengers' Rights and Obligations does not currently contain any obligation to provide bicycle carriage, but it does include a requirement for provision of pre-journey information on bicycle carriage135 136 (in Annex II).
-The other existing EU Passenger Rights Regulations (on air, road and maritime transport) have no provisions at all on bicycle carriage.
-However, the Commission is currently in the process of drafting passenger rights for multimodal transport.137
+For example, the Regulation on Rail Passengers' Rights and Obligations does not currently contain any obligation to provide bicycle carriage, but it does include a 134 (European Commission, 2017)